Collections

 When users go to this page, they’ll see a menu that lets them select any collection and a list of unfiltered hits.

 For now, users can click the menu to filter on any collection but you can’t display a given collection by default.
-To do so, you need to enable routing.
+To do this, enable routing.

 Enable routing

 Once your template is ready, you need to be able to link to specific collections and have them already filtered.
-To do so, you must enable routing so the URL syncs with InstantSearch and displays the right collection.
+To do this, enable routing so the URL syncs with InstantSearch and displays the right collection:

 1